 In Psychology, we place a lot of stock in putting students first.
 We believe careful, attentive, academic advising is central to this goal.

-For Current Students: If you are looking for your academic advisor, you can find this information in PAWS, or contact Adele Hall in the psychology department, or stop by the Main Psychology Office on the 2nd Floor of Harris Commons.
+For Current Students: If you are looking for your academic advisor, you can find this information in PAWS, contact us at email@example.com, or stop by the main Psychology Office.